Peoria Slip and Fall Lawyer

 Illinois Slip and Fall Statistics

-According to the National Floor Safety Institute, the most common slip and fall accidents occur in grocery stores.
+According to the National Floor Safety Institute, grocery stores’ most common slip-and-fall accidents occur.
 Other popular locations include restaurants, schools, commercial buildings, and hospitals.

-The following statistics are provided by the United States Consumer Product Safety Commission:
+The United States Consumer Product Safety Commission provides the following statistics:

-- Each year over 16 million people are injured because of stairs or steps malfunctions
+• Each year over 16 million people are injured because of stair or step malfunctions

 Illinois Slip and Fall Accident Statistics